 If you haven’t already, I heartily recommend checking out the fantastic Our World in Data website, which is on a mission to popularise a nuanced understanding of world data and progress in key technologies.
 Its work on the collapsing cost of solar

-for instance is brilliant but in recent weeks, the website and its authors have started to dig a little deeper into the data surrounding the environmental footprint, especially in carbon emissions, of ‘conventional’ agriculture.
+for instance is brilliant but earlier this year, the website and its authors have started to dig a little deeper into the data surrounding the environmental footprint, especially in carbon emissions, of ‘conventional’ agriculture.

 First though, a bit of background.
 There’s been a fairly feverish debate around the data on this footprint with many lobbies in the conventional ag space pushing back on recent studies showing a big impact.
 In the UK for instance the NFU, the National Farmers Union, has been pushing back on the ‘all farming is bad’ point of view and if you want an intelligent primer on their views check out the NFUs dedicated climate change sub section on their website : https://www.nfuonline.com/news/latest-news/achieving-net-zero-meeting-the-climate-change-challenge/